 Casentino is a valley crossed by the River Arno, here is the source of the most important river of Tuscany, set among the hills of Pratomagno and the Tosco-Romagnolo Apennine.

-The territory of Casentino covers approximately 800 square kilometers in the northern part of the province of Arezzo, it is bordered to the north by the Emilia-Romagna and to the west by the province of Florence.
+The territory covers approximately 800 square kilometers in the northern part of the province of Arezzo.
+It is bordered to the north by the Emilia-Romagna and to the west by the province of Florence.

 Casentino is in fact the upper valley of the Arno River, a green amphitheater closed in the mountains, rich in forests and isolated by the mountains that protect it, this land is partly remained the simple atmosphere that characterized the rest of Tuscany of the past decades.